Supporting Adults to Heal from Trauma, Relationships, and Struggles with Substance Use

-A support group for survivors of sexual assault and rape will be starting in Spring 2019.
+A support group for survivors of sexual assault and rape will be starting in Spring/Summer 2019.
 This group is in the planning stages.
 Feel free to share your thoughts in this needs assessment survey.
 For more info contact me.

 Some of the therapeutic approaches that I use include: